Student Practice Education

 - Complete the Privacy and Security module

-- Photo identification: school ID (photo preferred) must be worn on the left upper chest and be visible at all times while on placement.
+- Photo identification: students must wear school ID (photo preferred) on the left upper chest and ensure it is visible at all times while on their placement

-- Computer training: all students in a clinical placement will require access to CST Cerner, the electronic patient records system.
-A customized CST Cerner Learning Journey will be emailed to the student's school-issued email address by the CST Training team once the placement is confirmed.
+- Computer training: all students in a clinical placement will need access to CST Cerner, the electronic patient records system.
+The CST training team will email a customized CST Cerner Learning Journey to the student's school-issued email address once the placement is confirmed

 - Hand Hygiene Policy (PDF)

-- Communicable diseases outbreak: In the event of an outbreak, implementation of specific infection control protocols is necessary.
+- Communicable diseases outbreak: in the event of an outbreak, we implement specific infection control protocols.
 During outbreaks, restrictions for students may be required in order to help contain and prevent the spread of infection as well as protect the health and safety of the student.
-Review the Practice Education Guidelines of BC for more information.
+Review the Practice Education Guidelines of BC for more information

-- Dress code: Dress must reflect a professional appearance and maintain safe standards of care.
+- Dress code: dress must look professional and adhere to safe standards of care.
 All students and faculty are to be appropriately groomed: neat, clean and tidy at all times.
-Students must download and read the full policy (PDF), as well as adhere to this at all times.
+Students must download and read the full Dress Code Policy (PDF) and adhere to it at all times

-- Getting around: Visit our parking and transportation, as well as our get around the hospital pages for information on transit and bike racks, as well as security on campus.
+- Getting around: visit our Parking and Transportation and Get Around the Hospital pages for information on transit and bike racks, as well as security on campus

-- Simulation Centre: The Simulation Centre, in the E6 wing in the Shaughnessy building, includes several rooms that closely resemble a typical emergency or acute care environment.
-High-fidelity, sophisticated, baby, child and adult computer-based, human-patient simulators are available, as well as other low and medium fidelity simulators and task trainers.
+- Simulation Program: the Simulation Centre in the E6 wing of the Shaughnessy building includes several rooms that closely resemble a typical emergency or acute care environment.
+High-fidelity, sophisticated baby, child and adult computer-based human-patient simulators are available, as well as other low and medium fidelity simulators and task trainers

-- Lockers and showers: Lockers for students are very limited and not available in all areas.
+- Lockers and showers: lockers for students are very limited and not available in all areas.
 Your practicum supervisor will provide you with further specifics.
-Students are strongly advised to not bring valuables with them on their practicum.
-Shower facilities are available on site.
-Speak to your practicum supervisor about the nearest location to your assigned work area.
+We strongly advise students not to bring valuables with them on their practicum.
+Shower facilities are available on-site.
+Speak to your practicum supervisor about the nearest location to your assigned work area

-- Study and learning commons: the study and learning commons collection has resources for health professionals at BC Children’s and BC Women's Hospitals.
+- Study and learning commons collection: resources for health professionals at BC Children’s Hospital and BC Women's Hospital + Health Centre

-Faculty that are new to our hospital or returning after an absence greater than one year must be oriented before commencing a placement.
-This is to be done by another faculty member with previous experience on the appropriate site/unit.
+Faculty members who are new to our hospital or returning after an absence greater than one year must be oriented before starting a placement.
+Another faculty member with previous experience on the appropriate site/unit must do this.
 If this is not possible, please contact us at studentpractice@cw.bc.ca to arrange for site orientation at least 3 weeks before a placement is scheduled to begin.

 - Instructor orientation and preparedness - groups (PDF)